cybersmith22/portfolio/RAID/README.md

   - Encryption availablity

 **Disadvantages:**
-  - Cost
+  - Higher cost compared to Software RAID
   - Replacing failed RAID disk with compatible one

 ### Software RAID
-Drives are plugged into a PC's motherboard, a program running on the system maintains the RAID
+Drives are plugged into a PC's motherboard, and a program running on the system maintains the RAID

 **Advantages:**
-  - Cost
+  - Lower cost compared to Hardware RAID
   - Supports more drives

 **Disadvantages:**